walterhiggins/WMPJS/book-outline.md

 ### Achievement Unlocked!
 ![](@@nextAchievement)

 Congratulations!
-You've discovered some of the power of Objects in Javascript and how to create efficient lookups.
+You've discovered the power of Objects in Javascript and how to create efficient lookups.
 Your plugin development apprenticeship is complete!

 ### Summary
 In this chapter you learned how to create objects and how to access and lookup objects based on property names.
 You also learned about nested objects.
 This is the final chapter in the Basic Modding section of the book.
 Next, we move on to advanced modding.